ELIXIR-IIB-training/site/pages/training_courses/2024-04-22-DisProt_and_MobiDB.md

 title: "DisProt and MobiDB: Exploring Intrinsically Disordered Proteins and functional information"
 event_type:  "ELIXIR Training Course"
 type: training_courses
+description: 22 April 2024 <br> Online
 state: closed
-description: 22 April 2024 <br> Online

 short_description: "The BioComputing UP group – University of Padova, in collaboration with ELIXIR-IT, is excited to present a specialized training course on Intrinsically Disordered Proteins (IDP).
-This course is designed to facilitate the dissemination of two major resources about the disordered protein, DisProt and MobiDB, both part of ELIXIR infrastructure, within the scientific community."
+This course is designed to facilitate the dissemination of two major resources about the disordered protein, DisProt and MobiDB, both part of ELIXIR infrastructure, within the scientific community.\n"
 teachers: [Maria Cristina Aspromonte, Federica Quaglia, Victoria Nugnes]
 keywords: "Intrinsically Disordered Proteins (IDP), DisProt, MobiDB, proteins, bioinformatics."
 courseMode: online